MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ---
 title: Linked server couldn't be created after moving on-premises server to Azure
-description: This article offers a solution to the issue of being unable to create a linked server following the migration of an on-premises SQL Server. ms.date: 04/04/2024
+description: This article offers a solution to the issue of being unable to create a linked server after moving an on-premises server to Azure. ms.date: 16/04/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp